KULeuven-COSIC/ZeroTouch/README.md

 Additional visualisations and results from the simulations, due to size constraints, have been uploaded and can be accessed [here](https://mega.nz/folder/xxclXYiR#Do4h264nC4XnJwbCjHicMA).

-Furthermore, a video showcasing the room setup used in the simulations is also available at the same link.
+Furthermore, a video showcasing the apartment setup used in the simulations is also available at the same link.
 These resources provide further insights into the experimental environment and results, offering a comprehensive view of the `ZeroTouch` system and its evaluation.